-Click this link for some techniques about how to write sentences with impact: Working with Words.
+For some techniques about how to write sentences with impact, read the article Working With Words, available at: https://docs.google.com/file/d/0B3Hl0w2fKCbXTERERHhOejhDV3c/edit?usp=sharing.

-Assignments must be prepared electronically using whatever word processing program you have on your computer.
+Assignments must be prepared and submitted electronically.
 Include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.

 Depending on your area of interest in your field, you may choose from among the following three types of capstone projects: